storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 ![][File-Menu]

-A StoryBuilder outline is a single file with a file extension of .stbx: for instance, ‘The Maltese Falcon.stbx.’
-A StoryBuilder file can be moved, copied, etc.
+A StoryCAD outline is a single file with a file extension of .stbx: for instance, ‘The Maltese Falcon.stbx.’
+A StoryCAD file can be moved, copied, etc.

 The Open command identifies which outline you wish to work on.
 The Save command will save the file with the same name it with which it was opened or previously saved.
 The Save As command will save an outline under a new name or at a new location.